disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ##### Feature 5: Limiting Sharing

 Share Limiting can prevent makers from sharing **Canvas apps** to everyone in the tenant, other security groups or to a certain amount of individuals.
-For Dataverse for Teams Environments are not impacted by sharing rules when sharing to a team bound to the environment, however the sharing rules are enforced when a user attempts to share the app with individuals or groups in a team that is not bound to the environment.
+For Dataverse for Teams Environments are not impacted by sharing rules when sharing to a team bound to the environment, however, the sharing rules are enforced when a user attempts to share the app with individuals or groups in a team that is not bound to the environment.

 ![](images/M04/M4-EX1-T2-F5-overview.png)